liyihai-official/mazeflow/README.md

 # Search and MDP iteration Algorithms
+### Authorized by Li Yihai, please contact if you want to use the codes for your project.
-This program including three parts majorly: Generator, Benchmark, Visualization.
+This program includes three parts majorly: Generator, Benchmark, Visualization.

 ## Module Requirements:
 General requirement: